-Fundin support provided by a grant from the Cape and Islands United Way with additional funding provided by a Family Centers grant through the Children’s Trust and a Coordinated Community and Family Engagement (CFCE) grant from the MA Dept. of Early Education and Care, administered by the Cape Cod Children’s Place.
+Funding support provided by a Family Centers grant through the Children’s Trust and a Coordinated Community and Family Engagement (CFCE) grant from the MA Dept. of Early Education and Care, administered by the Cape Cod Children’s Place.

 Some of the “Roadshow” topics that have been presented: